Visual Arts in Co Down

 Arts and Crafts

-A notable body concerned with the promotion of native arts in the area, is County Down Crafts (028-4461-7214).
+A notable body concerned with the promotion of native Irish art of the area, is County Down Crafts (028-4461-7214).
 Founded in 1997 by artists and designers with help from Down District Council, County Down Crafts aims to boost the development of the Crafts, Applied Arts and Design Sector in the south east of Northern Ireland.

 Irish art and crafts centres include: Blue Beans Craft Shop & Gallery (028-4377-0414), offering many craftworks including an extensive range of celtic jewellery in silver and gold; Celtic Crafts Gallery (028-4375-1327) offers workshop-made jewellery made from precious and semi precious stones, as well as prints and original paintings of the Mourne region, plus fine crafts from all over Ireland.